BRAVEcrash/jack/README.md

-# jack  is gomo hihihi
+# baiysh is gomo hahahahhaahaha